srikanthbisai/Role_based_Access_Control/README.md

 This project implements a Role-Based Access Control (RBAC) system with a responsive user interface, enabling user and role management with efficient CRUD operations.
 It showcases modern web development practices using React and TypeScript with Material-UI components for a polished and professional UI/UX.

 🛠️ Features
       Frontend
           Built With: React + TypeScript for type-safe development.
           UI/UX:
           Material-UI components for dialogs, grids, and responsiveness.
           Slider animations for toggling user active status.
               Feedback and Validation:
                  Toast notifications for success/error messages using react-toastify.
                  Regex-based email validation.

-Optimized Codebase:
+  Optimization Approaches:
                  Code splitting and custom hooks for modularity.
                  Centralized error handling using try-catch.
                  Search & Filter:
                  Search users by name with optimized filtering logic.

   Responsive Design:
                  Fully mobile-friendly layout.

 Backend
      Mock JSON Server:
      Provides backend functionality for CRUD operations.
      Deployed on Render.com.
 Note: The server may take up to 30 seconds to start if idle.

  Backend Repository

 🚀 Getting Started
 Prerequisites